 RCMP Historian Glenn Wright for his friendship and for responding to the tough questions about the early history of the Force.

-Here's Glenn (right) speaking with Mr. Don Cherry (centre) of CBC's Coaches Corner.
+Here's Glenn (left) speaking with Mr. Don Cherry (centre) of CBC's Coaches Corner.
 Mr. Cherry discovered that his paternal grandfather (Sub-Constable John T. Cherry) was one of the early members to serve in the North West Mounted Police (NWMP) on the March West in 1884.

 Mr. Reg Keatley, Friend of the Force in Calgary, AB has provided several hundreds of photographs of graves from 'K' Div. and from other regions of Canada.

 Mr. Keatley (left) has also unearthed graves which were thought to have been lost.
 In one case, he scratched around the base of a tree and uncovered a grave of a long deceased member.
 He has also found valuable data in libraries which required his persistence.
 Thank you Reg!

 Vet.
 AJH 'Joe' Collinson in Edmonton, AB is a very loyal friend and a valuable researcher for our Graves Location and Maintenance Website.

 Joe has also provided hundreds of photos from 'K' Div. especially from the Edmonton area and northern Alberta.
 Joe Collinson has also found hundreds of memorials to RCMP members who were killed overseas including war in South Africa, France, Belguim and Italy.
 He has also listed hundreds of RNWMP and RCMP members who were killed in action.
 Thank you Joe for your great support!
 Here's Joe on his HD-hog!